 DIRECTOR: The Director is central to the production of a musical.
-He or she is in charge of the whole show; interpreting the script, casting the production, helping the actors find their characters, telling them what to do on stage, and making final decisions about all creative elements.
+He or she is in charge of the whole show: interpreting the script. casting the production, helping the actors find characters, their telling them what to do on stage. and making final decisions about all creative elements.

 PRODUCER: The Producer supervises and controls the finances and public presentation of a theatrical work.
-His or her job is to raise money to pay for the show and to troubleshoot any problems that arise during the early stages of the show.

 STAGE MANAGER: The Stage Manager provides organizational support to all personnel involved in a production.
 He or she is in charge of the production throughout the rehearsal process and run of the show.
-The Stage Manager maintains all schedules, writes records of all decisions made during rehearsals, calls for light and sound cues, and issues rehearsal and performance reports.

 SET DESIGNER: The Set Designer designs the scenery, furniture, and props that the audience will see in a production.
-He or she creates a mood, atmosphere, style and tone of the whole production through creating an overall look that provides the audience information about the production.